apavlidi/ObjectOrientedDesign/README.md

 The observer pattern where observers subscribe to a subject and when a specific state changes the subject class notifies them.
 I implemented a simple messaging system.
 The subject class is the MessageManagerSystem where observers can subscribe/unsubscribe.
 The observers are different departments (IT, Marketing).
 Through the MessageManagerSystem object the client publishes an announcement and all the subscribed observers are notified.

 ### Factory
-The factory pattern is used to construct ojbects without specifying the exact class.
+The factory pattern is used to construct objects without specifying the exact class.
 The example has a ShapeFactory where it constructs a Circle, a Triangle, and a Square.
 I avoided the switch case statement on the ShapeFactory and created an Enum Class called ShapeType cause otherwise I would violate the Open Close Principle.

 ### Dependency Injection
-Depenedency injection is used where an object supplies the dependencies of an other object instead of hardcoding them.
-I implemented this through a Vehicle class which has a direct assosiation to the Engine class.
+Dependency injection is used where an object supplies the dependencies of an other object instead of hardcoding them.
+I implemented this through a Vehicle class which has a direct association to the Engine class.
 Engine can be either LargeEngine or SmallEngine.
 Instead of hardcoding the engine type in the Vehicle class I pass that as an argument to the constructor of the Vehicle class allowing the client to inject the dependency.